wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

    }
    ```

-## Deployment - Recommended (~20 mins)
+## Recommonded deployment option

-This is the most straightforward deployment option configuration that will create all `Mandatory` components and install in the `Kubernetes Cluster` the latest version of `W&B`.
+This is the most straightforward deployment option configuration that creates all `Mandatory` components and installs in the `Kubernetes Cluster` the latest version of `W&B`.

 1. Create the `main.tf`